Three Is a Magic Number: De La Soul

 In a 2009 interview with Rolling Stone, Trugoy of De La Soul explained that the song started from experimenting with a Multiplication Rock record they had on hand.
 "Obviously three of us in the group, '3 is the magic number' became the philosophy, but mostly, it was just a song that we loved and it became part of the album."
 In 2021, the track was featured in Spider-Man: No Way Home.

 The album was not available for streaming until March 3, 2023 due to disagreements between De La Soul and their former record label, Tommy Boy, which had not delineated digital music permissions in the original contract.
 Potential sample infractions may have contributed to the difficulties.
 After 34 years, Tommy Boy changed ownership, and De La Soul agreed to a deal despite calling it "unfair" and suggesting 90% of the money would go to the label in a statement on Instagram.

 Blind Melon

 Three is a Magic Number was covered by the alt rock band Blind Melon in the 1996 tribute album Schoolhouse Rock!
 Rocks.
 It was the band's last recording before the singer Shannon Hoon died of a cocaine overdose.
-"We had the ‘Schoolhouse Rock’ videos on our tour bus for years, really bad bootleg copies before they released the official versions" said Rogers Stevens, guitarist.
+"We had the 'Schoolhouse Rock' videos on our tour bus for years, really bad bootleg copies before they released the official versions," said guitarist Rogers Stevens.
 "These pieces made a big impression on me personally.
-We were covering ‘Three is a Magic Number’ for years" he said.
-"It’s sweetly sad to hear Hoon singing about those aforementioned 3 times tables" wrote Matthew Crowley in The Post-Star.
+We were covering 'Three is a Magic Number' for years," he said.
+"It's sweetly sad to hear Hoon singing about those aforementioned 3 times tables" wrote Matthew Crowley in The Post-Star.